studentdotjs/javascriptAlgorithms/README.md

 1. Reverse the Order of A String.
 1. Longest Word In A String.
 1. Next Number from the Passed Integer.
-1. Is the Number Less than or Equal to Zero ?
+1. Is the Number Less than Or Equal to Zero?
 1. Compare Strings by Sum of Characters.
 1. Is the Number Even or Odd ?
 1. Check if an Integer is Divisible By 5 ?